-Girl Scouts use the internet for a variety of reasons including:
+Girl Scouts use the internet for a variety of reasons, including:

-- Completing steps toward earning a badge or other similar award online. - Research.
-Girls might research other Girl Scout council sites or Girl Scout topics; complete research needed to earn a badge or learn more about their community. - Visit Girl Scouting sites.
-Girls might visit the World Association of Girl Guides and Girl Scouts (WAGGGS) website online or other WAGGGS member countries' websites. - Learn more about product activities.
-Girls can use Girl Scout vendor websites to learn more about product activities. - Build a website.
-Girls may create a static webpage on the internet (one that looks the same each time users view it, with no commenting or posting capabilities) or set up a secure, password-protected website with a calendar and information for girls and families. - Blog about Girl Scouting.
-Groups that are planning a Take-Action project, road trip, or camping adventure can consider documenting their plans and experiences on a council or national blog, and divide up the documentation duties (e.g., photography, writing, editing) among the group. - Girl Scout Product Sales programs.
-Girls may participate in online Girl Scout product sales programs.
+- Completing steps toward earning a badge or other similar award online. - Research topics.
+Girl Scouts might research other council sites or Girl Scout topics, complete research needed to earn a badge, or learn more about their community. - Visit Girl Scouting sites.
+These can include the World Association of Girl Guides and Girl Scouts (WAGGGS) website online or other WAGGGS member countries' websites. - Build a website.
+Members could create a static webpage on the internet (one that looks the same each time users view it, with no commenting or posting capabilities) or set up a secure, password-protected website with a calendar and information for troop members and families. - Blog about Girl Scouting.
+Groups that are planning a Take Action project, road trip, or camping adventure can consider documenting their plans and experiences on a council or national blog, and divide up the documentation duties (e.g., photography, writing, editing) among the group. - Participate in product programs.
+Girl Scouts may participate in online Girl Scout product programs.

-Adults should monitor websites that girls view, ensuring that they are safe and actively controlled.
-No girl or adult acting on behalf of girl members can conduct money-earning activities online with one exception: GSUSA approved product sales programs.
-For more information, see Cookie and Product Sales Safety Activity Checkpoints.
+Adults should monitor websites that youth view, ensuring that they are safe and actively controlled.
+No one acting on behalf of members can conduct money-earning activities online with one exception: GSUSA-approved product programs.
+For more information, see Cookie and Product Programs Safety Activity Checkpoints.

-Most girls will go online from their home computers and older girls may access the internet on their mobile phones.
-For girls who cannot go online from home, check with your Girl Scout council for suggestions on sites where computers are available for use.
+Most Girl Scouts will go online from their home computers and older girls may access the internet on mobile phones.
+For those who cannot go online from home, confirm their ability to access a computer at school or at their local library.
+If those are not options, check with your Girl Scout council for suggestions on sites where computers are available for use.

-When planning a group learning session, identify locations-such as a library, a Girl Scout program center, a school or college computer lab, a computer retail store with a training facility, or a museum-that provide groups with opportunities to use computers and access the internet.
+When planning a group learning session, identify locations such as a library, a Girl Scout program center, a school or college computer lab, a computer retail store with a training facility, or a museum that provide groups with opportunities to use computers and access the internet.

-- Girl Scouts of the USA
+- Girl Scouts of the USA - Stop, Think, Connect

-- Go Girls Only (for girls in grades 1-6)

-- Stop, Think, Connect